weewx/weewx/docs_src/utilities/wee_import-csv.md

     Are you sure you want to proceed (y/n)?
     ```

 1. If the import parameters are acceptable enter `y` to proceed with the import or `n` to abort the import.
-If the import is confirmed then the source data will be imported, processed and saved in the WeeWX database.
+If the import is confirmed the source data will be imported, processed and saved in the WeeWX database.
 Information on the progress of the import will be displayed similar to the following:

     ```
     Unique records processed: 3250; Last timestamp: 2017-12-09 14:45:00 AEST (1512794700)